threader/PC-Tuning/docs/post-install.md

             ```
         - Save & place the batch script in win + r, ``shell:startup``

-    - Configure ``C:\prerequisites\CRU\CRU.exe`` as you usually would.
+    - Configure ``C:\prerequisites\CRU\CRU.exe`` as you usually would

         - Try to delete every resolution & the other bloatware (audio blocks) apart from your native resolution, this may be a work around for the 1 second black screen when alt-tabbing in FSE, feel free to skip this step if you do not want to risk a black screen or are not comfortable with doing this

         - Restart your PC

-    - Ensure your resolution is configured properly in Display Adapter Settings.
+    - Ensure your resolution is configured properly in Display Adapter Settings

         - Use the ``C:\prerequisites\Change Resolution.lnk`` shortcut on Windows 8+

 ## Configure Device Manager

-- Open the sound control panel, can be opened with win + r, ``mmsys.cpl``
+- Open the sound control panel, can be opened with win + r, ``mmsys.cpl``.

     - Disable unused Playback & Recording devices

-    - Disable audio enhancements for them as they increase audiodg.exe cycles/s
+    - Disable audio enhancements as they waste cpu time

     - Disable Exclusive Mode in the Advanced section

     - I like to set the sound scheme to no sounds in the Sounds tab

 - Open device manager, ``View > Devices by connection``.
-Also enable ``Show hidden devices``

-- Disable write-Cache buffer flushing on all drives in the ``Properties > Policies`` section.
+- Disable write-cache buffer flushing on all drives in the ``Properties > Policies`` section.

 - Go to your ``network adapter > properties > advanced``, disable any power saving & wake features.